Anatolian rug: Ottoman Cairene rugs

-After the 1517 Ottoman conquest of the Mamluk Sultanate in Egypt, two different cultures merged, as is seen on Mamluk carpets woven after this date.
+After the 1517 Ottoman conquest of the Mamluk Sultanate in Egypt, two different cultures merged.
 The earlier tradition of the Mamluk carpet used "S" (clockwise) spun and "Z" (anti-clockwise)-plied wool, and a limited palette of colours and shades.
 After the conquest, the Cairene weavers adopted an Ottoman Turkish design.
 The production of these carpets continued in Egypt, and probably also in Anatolia, into the early 17th century.

 "Transylvanian" rugs

-Transylvania, in present-day Romania was part of the Ottoman Empire from 1526-1699.
+Transylvania, in present-day Romania was part of the Ottoman Empire from 1526 to 1699.
 It was an important center for the carpet trade with Europe.
 Carpets were also valued in Transylvania, and Turkish carpets were used as decorative wall furnishings in Christian Protestant churches.
 Amongst others, the Brașov Black Church still shelters a variety of Anatolian carpets, called by convenience "Transylvanian carpets".
 By their preservation in Christian churches, unusual as the setting may be, the carpets were protected from wear and the changes of history, and often remained in excellent condition.
 Amongst these carpets are well-preserved Holbein, Lotto, and Bird Ushak carpets.

 The carpets termed "Transsylvanian carpets" by convenience today are of Ottoman origin, and were woven in Anatolia.
 Usually their format is small, with borders of oblong, angular cartouches whose centers are filled with stylized, counterchanging vegetal motifs, sometimes interspersed with shorter stellated rosettes or cartouches.
 Their field often has a prayer niche design, with two pairs of vases with flowering branches symmetrically arranged towards the horizontal axis.
 In other examples, the field decor is condensed into medallions of concentric lozenges and rows of flowers.
 The spandrels of the prayer niche contain stiff arabesques or geometrical rosettes and leaves.
 The ground colour is yellow, red, or dark blue.
 The Transylvanian church records, as well as Netherlandish paintings from the seventeenth century which depict in detail carpets with this design, allow for precise dating.